A MILD AFTERNOON, THEN SNOW & ICE IN THE NORTH TONIGHT

 WIND FORECAST:

-WEDNESDAY: Early flakes.
+WEDNESDAY: Early flakes NORTH.
 Decreasing clouds.
 Mild, but breezy.
 HIGH: 38 LOW: 18

-FRIDAY: Mostly sunny, but clouds arrive late.
+FRIDAY: Mostly sunny, but more clouds arrive late.
 Turning breezy.
-HIGH: 39 LOW: 31
+HIGH: 37 LOW: 29

-SATURDAY: Early snow showers, then some sun.
+SATURDAY: Early snow showers or mix, then some sun.
 Mild, but breezy.
 HIGH: 40 LOW: 22

 Copyright 2020 WBAY.
 All rights reserved.